TeamWox SDK: How to Add Page into TeamWox Module

 Check New Page Display

-Now we need to check that created page is available via HTTP-request.
-Make sure that your development environment is properly configured
+Now we need to check that created page is available via HTTP request.
+Make sure that your development environment is properly configured .

 1. Compile the project, start TeamWox server and open Hello World module homepage.

-2. In the browser address bar type 'https://<your_teamwox_site>/helloworld/number_three.
+2. In the browser address bar type https://<your teamwox site>/helloworld/number_three.

-1. In text editor (like Notepad) open the main page template — <TeamWox SDK_install_dir>\modules\helloworld\templates\index.tpl (we will consider templates in our next article) — and add the link to Page 3.
+1. In text editor (like Notepad) open the main page template — the <TeamWox installation folder>\modules\helloworld\templates\index.tpl file and add the link to Page 3.

 //| Page Header |